Colorado River Wildfire Collaborative: Protecting Communities Through Cross-Jurisdictional Projects

 Garfield County updated its Community Wildfire Protection Plan (CWPP) in 2022, with priorities to protect lives, infrastructure, the environment, and economic values—particularly in the wildland-urban interface (WUI).
 Mesa County followed with an update in 2023, identifying local hazards and strategies to reduce wildfire risk.

-The Middle Colorado Watershed Council also completed a Wildfire Ready Action Plan to identify community values at risk from post-fire flooding and debris flows.
+The Middle Colorado Watershed Council also completed a Wildfire Ready Action Plan to identify community values-at-risk (VARs) vulnerable to post-fire flooding and debris flows.

-MCWC joined Bureau of Land Management, Colorado River Fire Rescue, US Forest Service, and Colorado State Forestry in May to discuss future project work.
+MCWC joins Bureau of Land Management, Colorado River Fire Rescue, US Forest Service, and Colorado State Forest Service to discuss future project work

 Planning and Coordination